 Reviewer #1: The manuscript deals with relevant issues on two factors that can lead to stress during development: temperature and CORT changes in the lizard species Lampropholis delicata and L. guichenoti.
 L. delicata is an invasive and thus authors expected these individuals to show greater behavioural flexibility under changing temperature and CORT levels.
 However, the results show no difference across species and treatment groups.
 The study is timely and the manuscript is written well.
 I just have a few major and minor suggestions that will hopefully make the manuscript a better read.
 Line 50-53: The sentence is very confusing here so it might be better to break it down into simpler sentences.
+Thank you.
+We agree.
 We have modified the sentence to: “Animals’ responses to abrupt temperature changes are mediated by GCs (Crino et al., 2023), which can influence animals’ decision-making while nesting (Kolbe & Janzen, 2002).
 As a result, GCs transmission and early thermal environment are expected to interact and shape offspring traits.”

 Line 52: typo in "thermal"